robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 LOWER([atvykimo_ar_isvykimo_uosto_valstybes_pavadinimas]) LIKE N'žaliojo%';
 ```

-Lastly I saw that the column of the country the ship is arriving from/departing to has entries where the country is unknown and is marked as *NENURODYTA*.
+Lastly I saw that the column of the country the ship is arriving from/departing to - **atvykimo_ar_isvykimo_uosto_valstybes_pavadinimas** - has entries where the country is unknown and is marked as *NENURODYTA*.
 All the other columns with unknown or missing entries had them marked as NULL except for this column.
 Therefore, I changed the unknown entries to NULL to keep everything standartized.

 ```sql
 UPDATE Laivas_edited